Mazie Hirono: 2012

-On May 19, 2011, Hirono announced her candidacy for the U.S. Senate seat left open by Daniel Akaka, who was retiring at the end of his term in 2012.
+In 2011, incumbent U.S. Senator Daniel Akaka announced his retirement at the end of his term in 2013.
+Subsequently, on May 19, 2011, Hirono announced her candidacy for Akaka's seat.
 She won the Democratic primary election on August 11, 2012.
-Hirono was endorsed as one of Democracy for America's Dean Dozen.
-The Republican nominee was former Hawaii Governor Linda Lingle.
-Hirono won the general election on November 6, 2012, with 63% of the vote.
+Hirono was endorsed as one of the Dean Dozen, a group of candidates chosen for their progressive values by Democracy for America, an organization founded by former Vermont governor Howard Dean.
+The Republican nominee was former Hawaii Governor Linda Lingle, who had defeated Hirono a decade earlier in the gubernatorial election.
+Hirono defeated Lingle with 63% of the vote.
 She is the first female senator from Hawaii, as well as the first Asian-born immigrant to be elected to the U.S. Senate.
-She was a part of the first completely non-Christian Congressional delegation from the state, which continued until the election of Mark Takai (an Episcopalian) in 2014 as Representative of Hawaii's 1st congressional district.
+She was a part of the first completely non-Christian congressional delegation from the state, which existed until the election of Mark Takai (an Episcopalian) in 2014 as the representative for Hawaii's 1st congressional district.

-In the 2012 campaign Hirono raised $5.2 million, with approximately 52% of that from large corporations.
+In the 2012 campaign, Hirono raised $5.2 million, with approximately 52% raised from large corporations.
 Lingle raised $5.5 million, with 74% from large corporations.
 Hirono spent $5 million and Lingle $4.8 million.